UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 You should have 3 main features so far:

-* sending a thank you, which adds a new donor or updates existing donor info
+* Sending a thank you, which adds a new donor or updates existing donor info.
-* create a report
+* Create a report
-* send letters, which creates files
+* Send letters, which creates files

+..
+The first point "Sending a thank you" seems confusing: it sounds like sending a thank automatically adds a new donor or updates donor info.
+This doesn't seem to be explained.
+I thought that adding a donor was a separate function from sending letters to a single donor or to all donoors.

 Send Thank You
 ...............

-Even though every mailroom implementation will be unique, most likely this function will require significant refactor for most of you.
+Even though every mailroom implementation will be unique, most likely this function will require a significant refactor for most of you.
 You can break up the code into components that handle user flow and data manipulation logic.
-Write your unit tests for data manipulation logic, that would include adding or updating donors and list donors functionality.
+Write your unit tests for data manipulation logic that includes functionality for adding or updating donors, and for listing donors.

+..
+Did my best to re-write sentence above; it seemed very unclear to me.
+My apologies for introducing errors.
+Part of my job is to stand in for the students slowest to understand your directions.

 Create Report